qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 ### 3. Download copy into notebook environment
-If you have larger dataset (> 1GB), you may want to skip this step and always read directly into memory.
-However, for smaller datasets, it can be convenient to have a "local" copy (i.e., one that you store in your notebook's instance).

-Download data from S3 to notebook environment.
+It can be convenient to have a "local" copy (i.e., one that you store in your notebook's instance).
+Run the next code chunk to download data from S3 to notebook environment.
 You may need to hit refresh on the file explorer panel to the left to see this file.
 If you get any permission issues...

 * check that you have selected the appropriate policy for this notebook
 * check that your bucket has the appropriate policy permissions

 ```python
 # Define the S3 bucket and file location